system-ui/designql/readme.md

 ## How does it work?

-A design system typically consists of the same key parts
+A design system typically consists of the same key parts:

 - theme
 - branding